kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 #### Task 3:  In this task you will walk through the process of connecting Azure Sentinel to your data source to begin to collect data.
 Note: it can take a bit time to show the connected status of a connector (~30 minutes, depending on the tenant).

-1. In the Filter services box of the All services page, enter **Log Analytics Workspace**, then select **Azure Sentinel** from the results list.
+1. In the Filter services box of the All services page, enter **Microsoft Sentinel**, then select **Microsoft Sentinel**, from the results list.

-2. From the Azure Sentinel page, select the workspace you created with the instance of Azure Sentinel, **SC900-LogAnalytics-workspace**.
+2. From the Microsoft Sentinel page, select the workspace you created with the instance of Microsoft Sentinel, **SC900-LogAnalytics-workspace**.

 3. The first step with Azure Sentinel is to be able to collect data.
 From the left navigation panel select **Data connectors**, listed under configuration.